GabrielCenteioFreitas/FindTheClosestTailwindColors/README.md

 "Find the closest Tailwind CSS colors" is a tool every Tailwind developer needs.
 Developed with the purpose of eliminating doubt when choosing which Tailwind color is most similar to the one used in the project.

-Easy and intuitive, in that website you can input a color in Hex/RGB code or select it from a color picker and get the nearest colors from the Tailwind palette!
+Easy and intuitive, in that website you can input a color in Hex/RGB code or select it from a color picker and get the nearest colors from the Tailwind palette instantly.

 ## 🤝 Contributions